bbauska/W3Cx-5of5/README.md

 <h5>The slice and substring methods</h5>

-**Both these methods can be used to extract a substring from a string. **They take two parameters: the start and end index of the slice (**element at end index will NOT be included in the slice**): "please cut from this index, to this one, not included!".
+<b>Both these methods can be used to extract a substring from a
+string. </b>They take two parameters: the start and end index of the slice (<b>element at end index will NOT be included in the slice</b>): "please cut from this index, to this one, not included!".

 These two methods are very similar.